Skip to main content

 class DeviceClient:

-A client connected to the Platform.
+A client communicating with the Platform.
 Create its instance using DeviceClient.start.

 The client stores all outgoing communication to the local database file and then sends it in a background thread asynchronously.
 Thanks to that, it works even when the connection is unreliable.
 Similarly, the client also stores all ingoing communication to the local database file and deletes it only after the application processes it.